The Nazi Pursuit of Evolutionary Progress

 (New in paperback, April 2011)

 Richard Weikart is professor of modern European history at California State University, Stanislaus.
 He has lived in Germany over five years, including one year on a Fulbright Fellowship.
 He has published three previous books, including From Darwin to Hitler: Evolutionary Ethics, Eugenics, and Racism in Germany (2004), and his prize-winning dissertation, Socialist Darwinism: Evolution in German Socialist Thought from Marx to Bernstein (1999), as well as articles in German Studies Review, Journal of the History of Ideas, Isis, European Legacy, and History of European Ideas.
-For more information, see his professional vita.
 For information about speaking engagements, please contact him via e-mail (click here).

 Praise for Hitler's Ethic:

 There have been many attempts to provide the key to Hitler's world of ideas but Richard Weikart has succeeded in revealing what must be the central element in any understanding of Hitler's world view.
 The terrible paradox at the heart of the Third Reich, that biological utopia could only be created by intense physical suffering and violence, now has a proper explanation.
 What seemed to others bizarrely immoral appeared to Hitler an honorable duty.

 --Richard Overy, Professor of History, University of Exeter, UK, author of The Dictators: Hitler's Germany and Stalin's Russia